jenkinsci/docker/README.md

 # Upgrading

 All the data needed is in the /var/jenkins_home directory - so depending on how you manage that - depends on how you upgrade.
 Generally - you can copy it out - and then "docker pull" the image again - and you will have the latest LTS - you can then start up with -v pointing to that data (/var/jenkins_home) and everything will be as you left it.

+See note above about `JENKINS_OVERWRITE` to upgrade your existing Jenkins home with content from the Docker image.

 As always - please ensure that you know how to drive docker - especially volume handling!